sgolebiewski-intel/openvino/docs/notebooks/speech-to-text-with-output.rst

 .. code:: ipython3

-    def convert_model(model_path:Path, converted_model_path:Path):
+    def convert_model(model_path: Path, converted_model_path: Path):
         """
         helper function for converting QuartzNet model to IR The function accepts path to directory with dowloaded packages, weights and configs using OMZ downloader, initialize model and convert to OpenVINO model and serialize it to IR.
         Params:
           model_path: path to model modules, weights and configs downloaded via omz_downloader